ghgindex/ghgi/ghgi/datasets/source/README.md

 Each entry in the `names` dictionary may also optionally include two different types of modifiers: `dependent` and `independent`.
 Dependent modifiers are found *only in combination with* the parent name, whereas independent modifiers can appear with or without it.
 In the context of "apple", "green" is a dependent modifier, but Granny Smith is independent.
 By default the variant **precedes** the main name; for trailing modifiers, prefix the name with an underscore.
 To remove the space, preface the variant with a `.`, which can be combined with `_` to add a trailing space-less modifier.

+In some cases, names are duplicated: most notably in the case of wild vs farmed seafood.
+In this case the predominant form of the product will take its generic name, e.g. "trout", and the less common form will only be identified explicitly, e.g "wild trout".
+To facilitate this, base names may be prefaced with `~` to indicate that they are **not** standalone.

 For a `names` entry with no further variants, simply set its value to an empty dictionary `{}`.

 Finally, do not worry about possible duplication; the script that generates the master database from the source file ensures that all names are uniqued within a product, and that the resulting names are unique across all products.